Last updated 25 March 2021 at 10am

 Due to the current situation, open days are not taking place on campus.
 Instead, we are hosting a virtual open day experience.
 You can register now for our upcoming postgraduate virtual open day and catch up on our most recent undergraduate virtual open day on demand.

 Fees, funding and paying deposits

 I have received an unconditional taught postgraduate offer from the University and a request to pay a deposit to receive a Confirmation of Acceptance for Studies (CAS).
 Do I have to pay it now?

 Your tuition fee deposit confirms your commitment to the University of Leeds and we will not be able to issue a CAS for your visa application until we have received your payment (or evidence that you are fully funded by a University-recognised sponsor).
 However, we understand that you may wish to wait before making your final decision about your study plans, so please be assured that there is currently no deadline to pay.
 For more information, please see the tuition fee deposits guidance page.

 Will you refund my deposit if I cannot come to Leeds to study due to coronavirus (COVID-19)?

-Yes.
-We've recently changed our refunds policy to confirm that we will refund your deposit if you are unable to take up your place at Leeds for reasons relating to COVID-19.
+Yes, we will refund your deposit if you are unable to take up your place at Leeds for reasons relating to COVID-19.

 If I already paid my deposit for this year, will it be automatically carried over to next year if I defer my place?